 It is the responsibility of a trucking carrier to ensure their vehicles are operating safely and that all equipment in their fleet is properly working.
 If you were injured in a trucking accident because a trucking company failed to do everything in its power to keep drivers safe, you deserve justice.

-At Greg Coleman Law, we believe that trucking companies that dont show concern for safety should be held accountable.
+At Greg Coleman Law, we believe that trucking companies that do not show concern for safety should be held accountable.
 If you or a loved one has been injured due to a carriers negligence, our attorneys are here to help.
 We aggressively defend the rights of Knoxville truck accident victims and have the experience and resources to fight large trucking companies on your behalf.

 We are proud to serve the citizens of Knoxville and the surrounding areas: